-5 Smart Ways to Use the Upcoming Stimulus Payment
+5 Smart Ways to Use the Latest Stimulus Payment

-On Friday, March 27, the president signed into law the CARES Act (Coronavirus Aid, Relief, and Economic Security) to help Americans manage the financial implications of the COVID-19 pandemic.
-A major part of this legislation calls for Americans to receive stimulus funds directly from the government.
-Beginning in late April, individuals with incomes up to $75,000 and married couples with incomes up to $150,000 will receive one-time payments of $1,200 and $2,400, respectively.
-Households with children under the age of 17 will receive an additional $500 per child.
-Individuals with incomes between $75,000-$99,000 and married couples with incomes between $150,000 -$198,000 will receive lower payments on a sliding scale.
+On Thursday, March 12, President Biden signed into law the American Rescue Plan to help Americans manage the financial implications and many other aspects of the ongoing COVID-19 pandemic.
+A major part of this legislation calls for Americans to receive a third round of stimulus funds directly from the government.
+Individuals earning up to $75,000 and couples earning up to $150,000 will receive the full direct payments of $1,400 per person.
+Individuals will also receive an additional $1,400 payment for each dependent claimed on their tax returns.
+Payment amounts phase out as incomes increase.

 If the IRS has your current bank account information on file, funds will be deposited directly into your account.
-If not, you will receive a check in the mail.
-By now you’re probably wondering what’s the best way to make use of those funds once they arrive.
+If not, you will receive a check or prepaid debit card in the mail.
+You can track the status of your payment here.
+If you’re wondering the best way to make use of those funds once they arrive.
 Let’s take a look:

 Pay for Immediate Expenses